-Mexico hobbles election agency that helped end one-party rule
+Mexico Hobbles Election Agency That Helped End One-Party Rule

 That dynamic has many in Mexico wondering: Why push for changes that could raise doubts about the legitimacy of an election his party is favored to win?

-“We were looking to save money, without affecting the work of the INE,” Jesús Ramírez Cuevas, the president’s press secretary, said in an interview, using an acronym for the watchdog.
+“We were looking to save money, without affecting the work of the INE,” Jesús Ramírez Cuevas, the president’s spokesperson, said in an interview, using an acronym for the watchdog.
 The president has a “zero deficit” policy of austerity, he said, and would prefer to spend public money on “social investments, in health, education and infrastructure.”

 López Obrador has said he wants to make a bloated bureaucracy leaner.